grantmacmillan/main-street-digital/blogPosts/post-2.md

 ---
-title: "Second Blog Post EDITED"
+title: "Second Blog Post EDITED AGAIN"
 description: "This is the description of the second blog post."
 date: "2024-05-25"
 tags: ["React", "JavaScript", "Programming"]